National Academy of Future Physicians and Medical Scientists

 Students may receive a Congress tuition refund within 60 days of their first payment OR before May 1, 2024, whichever date comes first.
 For any other payments, including those for the Overnight Program, or any other additional program, Students may receive a refund until May 1, 2024.
 Any cancellation and request for refund must be submitted in writing by the Parent/Guardian who submitted the Enrollment Form.

 Refunds may take four to six weeks to process.
 No Student dismissed from the Congress for violation of the Student Code of Conduct or who leaves the Congress early for any reason whatsoever is eligible for any refund.
 Refunds for college credit are made in compliance with Bottega University’s policies as required by its accreditor.

-The Parent agrees to provide documentation of the Student’s 3.5 or better GPA as a condition of attendance.
-The Parent understands that if the Student’s GPA is not verified before arrival at the Congress that the Student will be allowed to participate, but will not receive the Award of Excellence until documentation is provided.
-The Parent also agrees to authorize the Academy to contact the Student’s school and/or teacher and counselor for the purpose of GPA verification and the Parent authorizes the Student’s school to release this information to the Academy.
+The Parent agrees to provide documentation of one of the three requirements: a GPA of 3.5 or higher, an ACT score of 22 or higher, OR an SAT score of 1300 or higher, as a condition of attendance.
+The Parent understands that if the Student’s GPA, ACT, or SAT score is not verified before arrival at the Congress that the Student will be allowed to participate, but will not receive the Award of Excellence until documentation is provided.
+The Parent also agrees to authorize the Academy to contact the Student’s school and/or teacher and counselor for the purpose of GPA, ACT, or SAT verification and the Parent authorizes the Student’s school to release this information to the Academy.

 7. STUDENTS WITH SPECIAL NEEDS